cardamomcode/fable-python/docs/interop.md

 ## What's Next?

-Now you know how to use existing Python bindings.
+Now you know how to use existing Python bindings and core interop features.
 In the next chapter, we'll learn how to create your own bindings for Python libraries that don't have F# bindings yet.